 There are different forms of partnership agreements in place governing how relationships are managed.
 In some cases, these collaborations take the form of informal "handshakes" and in other situations, an interlocal agreement.
-While most partnerships are informal, the City has established interlocal agreements with Pierce County to rent space at the Lakewood Community Center and to maintain Fort Steilacoom Park.
-A third interlocal agreement is in place with the local school district to use a local elementary school site as a neighborhood- school park.
+While most partnerships are informal, the City has established interlocal agreement with Pierce County to rent space at the Lakewood Community Center.
+Pierce County, Lakewood, and the city of University Place have also entered into an interlocal agreement for the development of Chambers Creek Trail.
+A third interlocal agreement is in place with the local school district to use a local elementary school site, Lake Louise Elementary, as a neighborhood park.

 Volunteers are also important.
 Their contribution to overall operations is significant.
 Volunteers assist with dog park monitoring, are used as senior ambassadors, and perform invasive plant removal and general park maintenance.
-In 2013, volunteers provided over 7,000 hours of service.

 Another important resource that supports annual basic park maintenance is the City's Work Crew program.
 Created as an alternative sentencing program in the municipal court system to reduce jail housing costs, the work crew offenders perform community service hours in lieu of jail time and fines.
-Although the number of participants varies from week to week and season to season, the work crew provides about 10,000 hours each year in park maintenance support.
+Due to the City hosting several municipal courts and sharing this alternative sentencing program, the use of the City's work crew has significantly been reduced in the past few years.